 CHFA will consider requests for compliance/regulatory modification if resources used to provide supportive services are no longer available.
-If the cost to provide supportive services is being borne by the service provider and the resources to provide those services are no longer available, CHFA will consider requests to modify or change the scope or the level of services provided to residents based on the degree of available resources.
+If the cost to provide supportive services is being borne by the service provider and the resources to provide those services are no longer available, it is the owner's responsibility to seek replacement resources.
+CHFA will consider requests to modify or change the scope or the level of services provided to residents based on the degree of available resources only after every effort has been made to replace the provider and retain the level of services.
 These requests will be considered by CHFA on a case-by-case basis subject to CHFA's sole discretion.